BROOKLYN DODGERS

-They started out modestly enough, playing as the Brooks, the Atlantics and the Bridegrooms in minor league competition before graduating to the National League in 1890.
+The Brooklyn Dodgers started out modestly enough, playing as the Brooks, the Atlantics and the Bridegrooms in minor league competition before graduating to the National League in 1890.
 A century later, the Dodgers had become one of baseball's best managed and most successful franchises with a model ballpark, fanatic fans and a history of innovation second to none in the game.

-Entering the 20th Century, Brooklyn's team was dubbed the Superbas after a traveling acrobatic troupe popular at the time.
+Entering the 20th century, Brooklyn's team was dubbed the Superbas after a traveling acrobatic troupe popular at the time.
 They would also be known as the Robins before settling officially on the Dodgers in 1933.

 When the National League's Baltimore franchise folded at the turn of the 20th Century, a number of Orioles' stars came to Brooklyn, including manager Ned Hanlon, and won back-to-back pennants in 1899-1900.